I have faced countless conversations with B2B business owners questioning whether there’s any value for B2B companies in social media.

 Here are 3 practical reasons why social media absolutely makes sense for B2B businesses.

 Social media is ubiquitous.
 Whether you prefer Facebook or LinkedIn or Instagram or any of the countless alternatives, there are communities of millions (and sometimes billions) of people looking to share and consume content.

-From a marketing perspective, it’s easy to see how a B2C or consumer-facing company can navigate those waters comfortably and get their message out to the masses.
+From a marketing perspective, it’s easy to see how a B2C or consumer-facing company can navigate those waters comfortably and get its message out to the masses.
 This is primarily obvious because much of the content already shared on social media is consumer-focused in nature.

 When it comes to B2B, it appears that connection is less obvious.
 From the conversations I’ve had, it seems many business owners assume their message will get lost among a sea of cat videos or they believe business is only conducted between the hours of nine and five—and who has the time during business hours to scroll through a social feed?